konst1970/Zachman-Framework/README.md

 Each cell is the intersection of one perspective and one architectural question.
 For example, Designer × What describes the logical data model, while Builder × How focuses on the technological implementation of functions.
 The cells are not sequential steps and do not prescribe how a system should be developed.
 Instead, the framework provides a structured way to classify, organize, and check the completeness of enterprise architecture artifacts.

+## Usage

+Upload the Zachman Framework skill to Claude and provide a system, project, or enterprise architecture description.

+The skill classifies the provided information across the 36 cells of the Zachman Framework and identifies missing architectural artifacts.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.